Why the Climate Movement Needs an Attitude Adjustment

-Q: There’s a lot of concern among activists and citizens about what the state of our climate is and climate policy.
-I would love to know from you, as someone who works with climate and psychology: What do you recommend to people who right now feel a little bit despondent about climate—whether to the average citizen, to the activists or even to corporate sustainability executives?
+Gavi: There’s a lot of concern among activists and citizens about what the state of our climate is and climate policy.
+What do you recommend to people who right now feel a little bit despondent about climate—whether to the average citizen, to the activists or even to corporate sustainability executives?

 A problem-solving opportunity

 Gavi: Conservative America tends to support renewable energy across the board almost as much as people on the coast.
 In fact, out of all the issues that were central in this election, I find it really hopeful that clean energy is one of the areas with the most crossover between left and right.
 Do you see this as a good signal, and how can we harness this to make progress?

 Renee: It’s a powerful signal, it’s an area to really focus on and support.
 I think it demonstrates that there’s a lot of contradiction and irrationality around all wrapped up in the climate issue, and that’s a huge part of what my work addresses is trying to understand the irrationality, and why that’s happening, and how to make sense of it.
 It has a lot to do with anxiety, you know, it has a lot to do with what brings up people’s anxieties, what feels safe and appropriate to go to.
 And renewable energy is sort of on its own, it’s not really attached to as much of a sense of threat as other aspects of climate change might be.

 Gavi: We can encourage people to support solar panels all day long, but that doesn’t change the fact that we’re in a crisis that’s much bigger than that, and that doesn’t necessarily help us solve it when we’re not addressing the root cause.
 Is that kind of what you’re getting at?